 The shock to the human capital of children during the COVID-19 pandemic is mainly driven by three factors affecting the supply and demand of education: the closure of educational institutions, the income loss suffered by families, and the health consequences related to the spread of the disease.
 On the other side, public interventions to mitigate the educational, economic and social impact of the crisis cushion these impacts.
-Taking into account all these circumstances, we quantify the effect of the statutory, assigning the transfers to those who should receive them, but what actually happens on the ground might be somewhat different.
+Taking into account all these circumstances, we quantify the effect of the losses.
+That is true in the microsimulations and possibly more so in reality, given that the compensations we study are statutory, assigning the transfers to those who should receive them, but what actually happens on the ground might be somewhat different.

 pandemic on the human capital of children with different parental socioeconomic background.
-Following Neidhöfer, Lustig, and Tommasi (forthcoming), we perform a counterfactual exercise to simulate the impact of the COVID-19 crisis on the intergenerational persistence of human capital.28 Here, we adopt a different specification of parental educational background, defined in terms of quantiles of the educational distribution, and include new estimates of household income loss based on the most recent projections.
+Following Neidhöfer, Lustig, and Tommasi (forthcoming), we perform a counterfactual exercise to simulate the impact of the COVID-19 crisis on the intergenerational persistence of human capital.29 Here, we adopt a different specification of parental educational background, defined in terms of quantiles of the educational distribution, and include new estimates of household income loss based on the most recent projections.